SoftEtherVPN/SoftEtherVPN/README.md

 https://github.com/SoftEtherVPN/SoftEtherVPN_Stable
 which the non-developer user can stable use.

+Please note that [some features](#comparison-with-stable-edition) are not available in Stable Edition.

 Source code packages (.zip and .tar.gz) and binary files of Stable Edition are also available:
 https://www.softether-download.com/